RedisGears/RedisGears/docs/create_development_environment.md

 }
 ```

-The `entry` field is the entery point of our project.
-The plugin we use instruct webpack to add a banner line at the begining of the generated code that will contains the shabeng syntax required by RedisGears along side the library name.
+The `entry` field is the entry point of our project.
+The plugin we use instruct webpack to add a banner line at the begining of the generated code that will contains the shebang syntax required by RedisGears along side the library name.

 We can now build our project, from within the root directory run the following command: